MapsterMapper/Mapster/README.md

     var adapter = new Adapter(config);
     var result = adapter.Adapt<TDestination>(src);

+If you would like to create configuration instance from existing configuration, you can use `Clone` method.
+For example, if you would like to clone from global setting.

+    var newConfig = TypeAdapterConfig.GlobalSettings.Clone();

+Or clone from existing configuration instance

+    var newConfig = oldConfig.Clone();

 #####Assembly scanning <a name="AssemblyScanning"></a>
 It's relatively common to have mapping configurations spread across a number of different assemblies.